femaref/candyCMS/README.markdown

 Configure your website settings at "config/Candy.inc.php, upload all files and execute the "/install/index.php" file.
 Follow the instructions and make sure, you delete the install dir after installation.

-To upgrade CandyCMS, upload the install folder, run "/install/index.php" and click on "mgrate".
+To upgrade CandyCMS, upload the install folder, run "/install/index.php" and click on "migrate".
 Make sure you override the existing "app", "lib" and "plugin" folders before.
-Please also take a look on release notes.
+Please also take a look at the release notes.

 Credits